 On October 31, 2018, the Company, CLS Massachusetts, and IGH, which converted to a for-profit corporation on November 6, 2018 (the "Conversion"), entered into the IGH Option Agreement.
-Under the terms of the IGH Option Agreement, CLS Massachusetts has an exclusive option to acquire all of the outstanding capital stock of IGH (the "IGH Option") during the period beginning on the earlier of the date that is one year after the effective date of the Conversion and December 1, 2019, and ending on the date that is 60 days after such date (the "Option Period").
-If CLS Massachusetts exercises the IGH Option, the Company, a wholly-owned subsidiary of the Company and IGH will enter into the IGH Merger Agreement (the form of which has been agreed to by the parties).
-At the effective time of the merger contemplated by the IGH Merger Agreement, CLS Massachusetts will pay a purchase price of \$47,500,000, subject to reduction as provided in the IGH Merger Agreement, payable as follows: \$35 million in cash, \$7.5 million in the form of a five-year promissory note, and \$5 million in the form of restricted common stock of the Company, plus \$2.5 million as consideration for a non-competition agreement with IGH's President, payable in the form of a five-year promissory note.
+Under the terms of the IGH Option Agreement, CLS Massachusetts had an exclusive option to acquire all of the outstanding capital stock of IGH (the "IGH Option") during the period beginning on the earlier of the date that is one year after the effective date of the Conversion and December 1, 2019, and ending on the date that is 60 days after such date (the "Option Period").
+If CLS Massachusetts exercised the IGH Option, the Company, a wholly-owned subsidiary of the Company and IGH would enter into the IGH Merger Agreement (the form of which had been agreed to by the parties).
+At the effective time of the merger contemplated by the IGH Merger Agreement, CLS Massachusetts would pay a purchase price of \$47,500,000, subject to reduction as provided in the IGH Merger Agreement, payable as follows: \$35 million in cash, \$7.5 million in the form of a five-year promissory note, and \$5 million in the form of restricted common stock of the Company, plus \$2.5 million as consideration for a non-competition agreement with IGH's President, payable in the form of a five-year promissory note.

-IGH and certain IGH stockholders holding sufficient aggregate voting power to approve the transactions contemplated by the IGH Merger Agreement have entered into agreements pursuant to which such stockholders have, among other things, agreed to vote in favor of such transactions.
+IGH and certain IGH stockholders holding sufficient aggregate voting power to approve the transactions contemplated by the IGH Merger Agreement entered into agreements pursuant to which such stockholders, among other things, agreed to vote in favor of such transactions.

 On October 31, 2018, as consideration for the IGH Option, the Company made a loan to IGH (the "IGH Loan"), in the principal amount of \$5,000,000 (the "IGH Loan Amount"), subject to the terms and conditions set forth in that certain Loan Agreement, dated as of October 31, 2018 between IGH as the borrower and the Company as the lender (the "IGH Loan Agreement") (see note 9).
 The IGH Loan is evidenced by a secured promissory note of IGH (the "IGH Note"), which bears interest at the rate of 6% per annum and matures on October 31, 2021.
-The Company recorded interest income in the amounts of \$60,565 and \$75,616 on the IGH Loan during the three months ended August 31, 2020 and 2019, respectively.
+The Company recorded interest income in the amounts of \$50,162 and \$75,616 on the IGH Loan during the three months ended November 30, 2020 and 2019, respectively.
+The Company recorded interest income in the amounts of \$110,727 and \$150,411 on the IGH Loan during the six months ended November 30, 2020 and 2019, respectively.
 On March 1, 2020, the Company capitalized interest in the amount of \$399,453 into the principal amount due.
-During the three months ended August 31, 2020, the Company received a payment on the IGH Note in the amount of \$750,000, which comprises \$688,869 of principal and \$61,131 of interest.
-As of August 31, 2020, the principal balance of the IGH Note was \$3,353,306 and the interest receivable was \$2,756.
+During the three and six months ended November 30, 2020, the Company received payments on the IGH Note in the amounts of \$750,000 and \$1,500,000, which comprise \$688,869 and \$697,082 of principal and \$61,131 and \$52,918 of interest, respectively.
+As of November 30, 2020, the principal balance of the IGH Note was \$2,656,224 and the interest receivable was \$0.